Cardi B: Personal life

+Rapper GloRilla is Cardi's biological first cousin due to Glorilla's father being a half-sibling to one of Cardi's parents, but referred to her as her “half-niece”.
+Glorilla also confirmed they are cousins.

 Relationships

-As of early 2017, Cardi B began dating fellow rapper Offset.
+In early 2017, Cardi B began dating fellow rapper Offset.
 They became engaged on October 27, 2017.
 On April 7, 2018, during her second performance on Saturday Night Live, Cardi B revealed her pregnancy; she was about six months (24 weeks) pregnant at the time.
 On June 25, 2018, TMZ found a marriage license revealing Cardi B and Offset had actually secretly married in September 2017, one month before the public proposal.
 She later confirmed this in a social media post.

-Cardi B gave birth to her daughter on July 10, 2018.
+Cardi B gave birth to a daughter on July 10, 2018.
 In December 2018, she announced on Instagram that she and Offset had separated, though the pair later reunited.
 In February 2019, the couple made a public appearance for the Grammys.
 He accompanied her onstage during her acceptance speech for Best Rap Album.

 In September 2020, it was reported that Cardi B had filed for divorce from Offset, but the following month it was revealed they were back together.
 In June 2021, Cardi B revealed she was pregnant with her second child, a boy.
-She gave birth to her son on September 4, 2021.
-On the fifth anniversary of her marriage, Cardi B announced she is planning her official wedding.
+She gave birth to a son on September 4, 2021.
+On the fifth anniversary of her marriage, Cardi B announced she was planning her official wedding.
+In December 2023, Cardi shared via Instagram that she had been "single for a minute," confirming that she and Offset were no longer together.
+However, as of March 2024, the current status of their marriage became unclear as they were still working together, with Offset having directed a music video for Cardi B. In July 2024, Cardi officially filed for divorce from Offset.
+She announced her third pregnancy the day after.
+She gave birth to her third child, a daughter, on September 7, 2024.

+In October 2024, Cardi was rumored to be in a relationship with NFL player Stefon Diggs.
+On June 1, 2025, she publicly confirmed her relationship with Diggs in an Instagram post with photos with them together.
+On September 17, 2025, in an interview with Gayle King, Cardi confirmed she was pregnant with her fourth child, also her first with Diggs.
+She gave birth to a son in November of that year.